qitab/cl-protobufs/README.md

 This section documents the symbols exported from the `cl-protobufs` package.

+`message` is the base type from which every generated protobuf message inherits:

 ```lisp
 (defstruct message ...)
 ```

-The base type from which every generated protobuf message inherits.
+**`print-text-format`** prints a protocol buffer message to a stream. `object` is the protocol buffer message, group, or extension to print. `stream` is the stream to print to.
+`pretty-print-p` may be set to `nil` to minimize textual output by omitting most whitespace.

 ```lisp
 (defun print-text-format (object &key